2015 Company Profiles

 Shakespeare Week 14 - 20 March 2016

 The company has worked closely with The Shakespeare Birthplace Trust as a launch partner for Shakespeare Week, an annual celebration of Shakespeare for primary school children throughout the UK.

-SATTF is offering Comedy and Magic in Shakespeare Workshops to primary school aged children in Bristol during the first Shakespeare Week, March 17 - 23, 2014.
+SATTF offered Comedy and Magic in Shakespeare Workshops to primary school aged children in Bristol during the first Shakespeare Week, March 17 - 23, 2014.
 Several Bristol Primary Schools took part, exploring magic and comedy capers of some of Shakespeare's finest plays.
-Educational Workshops will be pre-arranged and held on-site at participating primary schools.
+Educational Workshops are pre-arranged and held on-site at participating primary schools.
 This year the theme is Friend and Foes and will explore friendship and gang rivalry through the close relationships of Romeo, Juliet and Mercutio and the antipathy between the Capulets and the Montagues.
-For more details please phone 0117 963 3054 or Click Here for further details.
+For more details about Shakespeare Week 2015 please phone 0117 963 3054 or Click Here for further details.

 WORKSHOPS AND EDUCATION OUTREACH WORK